 As the most inhospitable, difficult to reach, and mysterious place that humans have ever explored, the depths of space have long held a great fascination for filmmakers.
 Whether it’s in the fantasy context of Star Wars, more difficult and cerebral sci-fi like 2001, or exploring the true heroism of Earth’s astronauts, space is a deeply dramatic and awe-inspiring setting.
-With the release of the Neil Armstrong biopic First Man imminent, we counted down our top 10 space movies.
+With this week’s release of the Brad Pitt space epic Ad Astra, we counted down our top 10 space movies.

 We limited our selections to one film per franchise, and masterpieces like Blade Runner and Arrival, which have significant chunks about space, but never actually take their characters there, were excluded.

 Though the best of the Star Trek franchise is found on television, its 2009 big-screen reboot brought the series to a whole new audience, letting us explore one of the few fictional futures more utopia than dystopia.
 Though the sequels, Into Darkness and Beyond, fared less well, critically, J.J.
 Abrams’ first effort was a worthy entry into the canon.